St Aidan's Park at Brookfield in Tallaght is a specially built halting site for the Traveller community.

 The settled community remains wary of Travellers, but Dublin County Council representative Michael Galvin urges people to be open to the Travelling Community, as the reputation that Travellers may have does not apply to the majority of them.

-An RTÉ News report by Una O’Hagan broadcast on 26 January 1987.
+An RTÉ News report broadcast on 26 January 1987.
+The reporter is Una O'Hagan.